 Assuming isotropic re-emission, the fraction of the absorbed energy scattered towards the observer is

 To properly account for the Doppler shift experienced between the emitting cell and the observer, the scattering function is further convolved with a Gaussian velocity distribution along the line-of-sight.
 For each \NH{} population, the distribution is parametrized by their bulk velocity $u_{los}^{(i)}$ and thermal velocity $v_{th}^{(i)}$ separately.
-The turbulent broadening is not included.
+The turbulent broadening is generally much smaller than the thermal velocity and is therefore not included.

 The total \lyalpha{} surface brightness along a given line-of-sight is then obtained by integrating $E_{\mathrm{scatter}}^{(i)}$ over the entire light-of-sight length $l$ through the astrosphere and summing up contributions from all four \NH{} populations.